bugsbugsbux/jjj/README.md

 #### Arrays:

-**An array is a ((list of) list/s of) value/s.** Thus even single values (scalars/atoms) are actually arrays ("0 lists of 1 element").
-All elements must have the same type, and on the same nesting-level every element has to have the same length.
+**An array is a ((list of) list/s of) value/s.** Thus even single values (*scalars*/*atoms*) are actually arrays ("0 lists of 1 element").
+All elements must have the same type, and on the same nesting-level (*dimension*/*axis*) every element has to have the same length.

-Therefore an array can be described by its type and shape, which is the list of the lengths of elements on each nesting-level (dimension/axis).
-The length of the shape is called rank.
+Therefore an array can be described by its type and *shape*, which is the list of the lengths of elements on each nesting-level.
+The length of the shape is called *rank*.

 ```J
 $ 0                 NB. monad $ gives shape; scalars have an empty shape